Open-system dynamics in local Lindbladians with chaotic spectra: Open system dynamics of operators

-We conclude the discussion of the operator size distribution by pointing out the unusual operator growth observed for a range of parameters in the local random Lindblad model.
 In section~\ref{sec:unusual-evec}, we observed that when $\gamma_2\gg\gamma_1$, the left eigenoperator ($\hat{l}_1$) corresponding to the slowest decaying eigenmode ($\lambda_1$) has size approximately equal to system size $N$.
 Typically, this would result in a portion of an operator being converted into this large operator at late times.
-However, if the corresponding right eigenoperator $\hat{r}_1$ has small overlap with short operators, as is typically the case in the examples we have found (see appendix \ref{app:unusual-op}), a local operator will grow to these large sizes only at relatively late times after the majority of other eigenmodes have frozen out.
-This means that anomalous operator growth is typically hard to see, since at these late times the operator size is dominated by the contribution $\tr{A \rho_{ss}}$ of the steady state left eigenoperator $\mathbb{I}$, which does not change with time and is always of size zero.
+However, this contribution also depends on the coefficient $c_1$, which accounts for the overlap of the right eigenoperator $\hat{r}_1$ with the initially local operator $A_0$.
+In the examples we have found (see appendix \ref{app:unusual-op}), $\hat{r}_1$ has much smaller overlap with short operators.
+As a result, $|c_1|$ is atypically small, and the contribution of $\hat{l}_1$ is suppressed compared to the bulk eigenmodes during the transient dynamics.
+This means that a local operator will grow to these large sizes only at relatively late times after the majority of other eigenmodes have frozen out.
+However, at these late times the operator size is dominated by the contribution $c_0\propto\tr{\left(A \rho_{ss}\right)}$ of the steady state left eigenoperator $\mathbb{I}$ (see denominator of the expression in Eq.~\eqref{eq:late-op-dyn}).
+Consequently, anomalous operator growth is typically hard to see for generic initial conditions.

 One way to observe the dynamical impact of the unusually large left eigenoperator is to study the time evolution of operators that have comparably small overlap with the steady state $\rho_{ss}$.
 Here, we focus on a situation where this contribution is strictly zero by defining an initial operator as \eq{ \tilde{A} = A - \tr{(A \rho_{ss})} \times \mathbb{I},} where $A$ is a single-site operator located at the center of the system, chosen according Eq.~\eqref{eq:rand-init-ops} (the data in the figures is shown for the specific choice given in Eq.~\eqref{eq:figs-init-op}).
 In Fig.~\ref{fig:unusual-growth}(a), we show the time evolution of the average size $\mathcal{S}(t)$ of such an operator in the regime where $\gamma_1=0.05$ is much smaller than $\gamma_2=1$.
 Up to the numerically accessible system sizes, we observe that the average size of the operator saturates to a large value proportional to the system size.
 This is in stark contrast with a more generic case (see Fig.~\ref{fig:RL10-tot-len}), where operators eventually shrink as they develop weight on the identity operator.
 We stress that the subtraction of the steady state contribution in Eq.~\eqref{eq:noSS-init} is not the sole contributor towards this difference.
 Indeed, if we consider a parameter regime where the left eigenoperator is of short length ($\gamma_1=0.8$), the subtracted operator $\tilde{A}$ still shrinks to a small size independent of the system size $N$ at late times, as shown using dashed lines in Fig.~\ref{fig:unusual-growth}.